rhjacobsen/CN_workshops/README.md

 # Notes

-* To install the GNS3 VM server in GNS3, I had to run GNS3 as administrator.
+* ISSUE: To install the GNS3 VM server in GNS3, I had to run GNS3 as administrator.
+Even when I have the VM installed in my local directory.